Shopify Image Sizes – How To Make Them Picture Perfect

 Generally, your image sizes should be square for Shopify with a minimum 800 by 800 pixels as this allows for zooming in, anything under the zoom function will not work.

 As mentioned above, Shopify recommends 2048 by 2048 pixels, and if as a square image, it allows better zooming and looks great on mobile.
-As most of us now browse on mobile, with 53% of use buying from a smartphone device, this should take a priority.
+As most of us now browse on mobile, this should take a priority.

 Shopify image sizes will load differently depending on a viewer’s browser settings and your own web pages’ loading speeds.